 Silent, deadly and constantly evolving, ransomware is never far from the headlines.
-You might expect McAfee to want to boast about its McAfee Ransomware Interceptor, then, but instead it's buried deep in the security company's website.
+You might expect McAfee to want to boast about its free McAfee Ransomware Interceptor (opens in new tab), then, but instead it's buried deep in the security company's website.

-McAfee Ransomware Interceptor is free for anyone to use, with no registration or other hassles.
-Visit the website, choose the 32 or 64-bit version, read the licence and you can download the program with a click.
+McAfee Ransomware Interceptor is free for anyone to use, with no registration or other hassles required.
+Visit the website, choose the 32 or 64-bit version, read the license and you can download the program with a click.

-The program has no real interface beyond a single system tray icon, which contains just three management tools.
-We could toggle protection on and off, whitelist a trusted program to prevent it being blocked in future, or view a system log to see what Interceptor has done.
+There's little sign of Interceptor's activities, as the program has no real interface beyond a single system tray icon, which contains just three management tools.
+We could toggle protection on and off, whitelist a trusted program to prevent it being blocked in future, or view a detection log to see what Interceptor had done.

-Testing behaviour-based anti-ransomware software is always difficult.
-Their value is in the claim that they can detect malware which doesn't exist yet, but that's hard to assess unless you have very wide access to the very latest threats.
+Testing behavior-based anti-ransomware software is always difficult.
+Their value is in the claim that they can detect malware which doesn't exist yet, but that's hard to assess unless you have wide access to the very latest threats.

 We started with a simpler approach, testing Interceptor against Cerber, a known ransomware strain.
 The results were excellent, with Interceptor blocking the Cerber process before it could encrypt a single file, and displaying an alert.
 That's no surprise – we would expect McAfee to have designed Interceptor to look for threats like Cerber – but it does show the program is offering some useful protection.

-Next, we turned to RanSim, an interesting ransomware simulator.
-This runs various tests using different types of ransomware-like behaviour, and tells you which have been blocked.
-The report in this test was very easy to read, but that wasn't good news: McAfee Ransomware Interceptor hadn't blocked anything at all.
+Next, we turned to RanSim (opens in new tab), KnowBe4's free ransomware simulator.
+This runs various tests using different types of ransomware-like behavior, and tells you which have been blocked.

 We need to interpret these results with care.
 RanSim may use ransomware-like actions, but it only worked on its own sample files, leaving ours untouched.
 Interceptor arguably made the right decision by allowing it to run.